 |Display Name||Gladys Dunford||Vault User|

 This masking is configurable and translatable, and it may appear differently in your Vault.

 The following list includes some of the areas where user information is masked.
 Note that this list does not include all areas where user information appears, but all user information is hidden from users without the View User Information permission.

 - Objects and documents with user-related object reference fields

 - Workflow reports

-Note that user information is not masked in Admin > Configuration, or in CSV exports from Admin > Business Admin > Users.
+Note that user information is not masked in Admin > Configuration, or in CSV exports from Business Admin > Objects > Users.
 Users with access to these areas should have the View User Information permission.

 User Access Limits